olaide-hok/frontend-Test-GraphQL-API/README.md

-# GraphQL endpointb
+# GraphQL Endpoint

 ### Overview

-An endpoint to implement the minimalistic storefront.
+An endpoint to implement a minimalistic storefront.

 ### How to start